Intrusion Detection System (IDS)

 A HIDS focuses on monitoring and analyzing the activities on individual hosts (like servers or PCs), unlike network-based IDS that monitors network traffic.
 HIDS typically examines log files, checks file integrity, and monitors system calls to detect intrusions.

-- Log Analysis: OSSEC analyzes logs from various operating systems to detect attacks.
+- Key Features:- Log Analysis: OSSEC analyzes logs from various operating systems to detect attacks.

 - File Integrity Monitoring: It tracks changes to important files, alerting if unauthorized modifications occur.